davidchall/jinjar/README.md

 #> [1] "Hello world!"
 ```

 Here’s a more advanced example using loops and conditional statements.
-A
-full list of supported syntax is found in `vignette("template-syntax")`.
+The full list of supported syntax is described in
+`vignette("template-syntax")`.

 ``` r
 template <- 'Humans of A New Hope